 Read MoreKeeping the safety of kids while they travel on the school bus in mind is very important for both parents and school authorities.
 However, parents should understand what to do when their kid has experienced an accident on a school bus.
 Steps to Take if Your Child is Injured in a School Bus Accident: Seek Read More

 Read MoreWe understand how frustrating it is to set out for work 20 minutes early, only to end up blocked behind a school bus.
-But in order to guarantee the safety of our young ones while they travel to school each day, everyone must adhere to Virginia’s school bus rules of the road.
+But in order to guarantee the safety of our young ones while they travel to school each day, everyone must adherence to Virginia’s school bus rules of the road.
 So, let’s dive Read More

 Read MorePunitive damages are extra compensation given in civil cases to punish someone for extremely reprehensible behavior.
 They serve as an example and a warning to discourage others from doing the same thing.
 In Allstate Ins.
 Co. v.
 Wade, 265 Va.
 383 (2003), the Virginia Supreme Court explains in its ruling that a defendant’s behavior has to Read More